 In 2017, 23 women in Wakiso district were infamously raped and murdered.
 What happened to them?
 Why aren’t their cases resolved?

-Archive : Read the articles about the killings in chronological order HERE.
+Archive : Read the articles about the unresolved cases in chronological order HERE.

 25: A site specific installation made of 25 unique pre owned photo frames, formerly worn hair extensions. and tie wraps.
 I used this concept of memory and loss in reference to the stories of the women that are unknown to us but still important to the households in which they belong.